Iterated differences sets, diophantine approximations and applications: Odd polynomials and the combinatorial properties of sets of the form

-So, since $a_0$ is either zero or irrational, the set $\{(\frac{2^\ell}{3}+a_0)\in\mathbb T\,|\,\ell\in\N\}$ has exactly two non-zero elements, completing the proof. \end{proof} \begin{rem} Using a method similar to the one used in the proof of \cref{2.LackOfRecurrenceForEvenPowers}, one can actually show that for any $\epsilon\in(0,\frac{1}{3})$ and any real even polynomial $v(x)$ with $v(0)=0$ and with at least one irrational coefficient, there exists an increasing sequence $(n_k)_{k\in\N}$ such that for each $\ell\in\N$,
+Since $a_0$ is either zero or irrational, the set $\{(\frac{2^\ell}{3}+a_0)\in\mathbb T\,|\,\ell\in\N\}$ has exactly two non-zero elements.
+This completes the proof. \end{proof} \begin{rem} Using a method similar to the one used in the proof of \cref{2.LackOfRecurrenceForEvenPowers}, one can actually show that for any $\epsilon\in(0,\frac{1}{3})$ and any real even polynomial $v(x)$ with $v(0)=0$ and with at least one irrational coefficient, there exists an increasing sequence $(n_k)_{k\in\N}$ such that for each $\ell\in\N$,

 \end{rem}

 \begin{proof}[Proof of \cref{2.OddPolynomialCharacterization}] (i)$\implies$(ii): Assume that there exists a polynomial $w(x)$ with rational coefficients and $w(0)\in\Z$ such that $v-w$ is a non-zero odd polynomial of degree at most $2\ell-1$ (if $v-w=0$, there is nothing to prove).
 Let $\epsilon>0$.
 By \cref{2.Q[x]Recurrence}, there exists $r_1\in\N$ such that $\mathcal R(w,\frac{\epsilon}{2})$ is $\Delta^*_{1,r_1}$.
 By \cref{7.FinitisticOddDegreeRecurrence}, there exists $r_2\in\N$ for which the set $\mathcal R(v-w,\frac{\epsilon}{2})$ is $\Delta_{\ell,r_2}^*$.
 So, since